bluebillywig/skin-tutorial/part-2/article.md

 };
 </javascript>

-Thats all there is to the quality selector!
+That's all there is to the quality selector!

 ## Wrapping up